AfeolProject/AfeolProject/SECURITY.md

 **Fingerprint:**
 `6E09 8D86 93AE 0C54 C8F6 B66E F5C2 91C5 1ADB E07F`

+**Preferred Languages:** `en & sr`

-Using encryption is strongly recommended for any report that contains technical details about vulnerabilities, internal architecture, or sensitive metadata.
+Using PGP encryption is strongly recommended for any report that contains technical details about vulnerabilities, internal architecture, metadata exposure, or any other sensitive information that should not travel in plain text.

+Anonymous submissions are supported (Tor recommended).
+I2P submissions are supported *only if* the user sends the message to Proton Mail via Tor → Exit → Proton,
+because Proton Mail does not accept direct I2P routing.

 ---